-This vegan, gluten free, strawberry cheesecake smoothie sounds too delicious to also be healthy, but it is!
+A vegan, gluten-free, strawberry cheesecake smoothie sounds too delicious to also be healthy, but it is!
 You really can drink a healthy smoothie that tastes like cheesecake!
+This recipe sneaks in healthy apple cider vinegar giving it a cheesecake flavor, with all the health benefits of apple cider!

 Why drink smoothies?